 Scars can leave you self conscious and affect your confidence, but they don’t have to.
-If you’re looking to reduce the appearance of your scars- whether they are large and keloidal scars or ice-pick acne-related scars – schedule a scar visit with William Gillen, MD, Patricia O'Connor, MD, and the team at Absolute Dermatology & Skin Cancer Center in Glen Allen, Virginia.
-Book your appointment today by calling the Richmond-area office or send us a message to book an appointment on our contact page.
+If you’re looking to reduce the appearance of your scars- whether they are large and keloidal scars or ice-pick acne-related scars – schedule a scar visit with William Gillen, MD, Patricia O'Connor, MD, and the team at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia.
+Book your appointment today by calling the Richmond-area office nearest you or send us a message to book an appointment on our contact page.

 A scar is a byproduct of your body repairing damage to your skin.
 If you damage your skin deeply enough, your body produces collagen to help repair the wound.
 Because your body is trying to respond to your injury quickly, the collagen that it produces is thicker and less flexible than your healthy skin.
 That denser tissue is your scar.